 - Repeat 3-5 times for each leg.

-Shoulder pain is always a complicated injury, but we recommend preventing this by maintaining flexibility, strength and endurance of the shoulder muscles with regular exercise.
+Shoulder pain is always a complicated and often a long term injury, but we recommend preventing this by maintaining flexibility, strength and endurance of the shoulder muscles with regular exercise.
 Various stretches and exercises are available here.

 First Aid Responsibilities of Golf Clubs

 Do you know about your Duty of Care towards your members and players?

 Definition of Duty of Care: In essence, a duty of care means that a sports business needs to take such measures as are reasonable in the circumstances to ensure that individuals will be safe to participate in an activity to which they are invited.